 Some of my friends asked me to write about my first experience at Burning Man.
 So I have.
-Anyone who has heard of Burning Man knows the stories.
+Anyone who has heard of Burning Man will know the stories.
 Many are different.
 Here's mine:

 I'd also read the media reports which present Burning Man as sex, drugs, rock and roll.
 And they're right.
 It is.
-But it's so much more.
+And so much more.
 At least it was for me.

 Driving across the desert from Reno I decided I needed some limits.
 I would forgo sex and drugs.
 I knew if I "hooked up" with some cutie, I'd just spend most of my time in the sleeping bag.
 And if I tried some drug, I would get a distorted view.
 Drugs have never been a big thing for me so it was easy to "just say no".
 But sex is always a temptation.
 My plan was to tease myself (and others) by approaching but abstaining from both.

 OK, yes, I DID have a few drinks and as you discover, just a bit of sexual interaction.
 But I passed the bong along and most of the time just had grapefruit juice.
 So what you're about to read is fairly objective.
 Well, as objective as I can make such subjective reality.

 As it turned out, abstaining was not a big problem.
 Just the environment kept me buzzed, I rarely had time to focus on one event or one person for long.
 I was so drawn to the next thing, I simply kept moving.
 It's like having acute ADD.

 It was recommended that I take a bike, but I like walking so decided not to bother.
 This whole venue was only a mile and a half across and less than five miles all the way around.
 I could handle that.
 Again, so I thought.